PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/snapping-properties.rst

 Snapping properties
 ~~~~~~~~~~~~~~~~~~~

-The snapping properties allow to divide the scene in a grid and place the objects in the cells of the grid.
+The snapping properties allow you to divide the scene into a grid and place the objects in the cells of the grid.
 This is a very useful technique to keep the objects properly aligned.

 .. image:: ../images/scene-editor-snap-properties-04222020.webp
     :alt: Snapping properties.